Hypersensitivity reactions (HSRs) can have a devastating and stressful impact on patients and their families

 Adapted from Tong et al, 2014.7

-HSRs may lead to asparaginase treatment interruptions and decreased efficacy4,9
+Hypersensitivity may lead to asparaginase treatment interruptions and decreased efficacy4,9

-- Most HSRs occur during consolidation10
+• Most hypersensitivity reactions occur during consolidation10

 Example of standard protocol: Scheduled doses of PEG-asparaginase12